MicrosoftDocs/powerquery-docs/powerquery-docs/merge-queries-fuzzy-match.md

 ## Sample scenario

 A common use case for **Fuzzy matching** is when there are free-form text fields in something such as a survey.
-For this article, the sample table is taken directly from an online survey sent to a group with only one question: *What is your favorite fruit?*.
+For this article, the sample table is taken directly from an online survey sent to a group with only one question: *What is your favorite fruit?*

 The results of that survey are shown below.

 ![Sample survey with raw entries](images/me-merge-fuzzy-matching-sample-table.png)

-There's a total of 9 records or survey submissions.
-However, take a closer look at the values provided as some of them have typos or are written in plural and some others written in singular, as well as some others are written in lowercase and some others in uppercase.
+There's a total of nine records or survey submissions.
+Take a closer look at the values provided as some of them have typos or are written in plural and some others written in singular, as well as some others are written in lowercase and some others in uppercase.

 There's a **Fruits** reference table to help standardize these values.